AdaptOR2021/AdaptOR2021.github.io/index.md

 - No additional training data and no models pre-trained on other datasets are allowed.
 - Each team is only allowed to register once and all submissions must be done from the same account.
 - A single participant is only allowed to be part of one team.
+- The participants agree to participate in a challenge publication that will be planned by the organisers once a sufficient number of submissions are received.<br>
-- Participating teams must submit a LNCS paper with comprehensive descriptions of their methods via CMT one week after docker container submission deadline.
-Failure of submitting the paper will render the submission invalid.
+<span style="color:#B6B6B4">Participating teams must submit a LNCS paper with comprehensive descriptions of their methods via CMT one week after docker container submission deadline.
+Failure of submitting the paper will render the submission invalid.</span>

 ### <a id="Prizes" class="uncolored_link">Prizes</a>
 The 1st Prize for the AdaptOR challenge was bagged by team <b>LS_Group</b> comprising of Jiacheng Wang, Haojie Wang, Ruochen Mu, and Liansheng Wang from Xiamen University, China.